The Ives Manufacturing Company was an American toy manufacturer from 1868 to 1932. It was founded

 Although Ives could rightly claim that its lithographed offerings were more

-claiming its cars were the most realistic and that its paint jobs were more durable.
+straight at children, claiming its cars were the most realistic and that its paint jobs were more durable.

 Ives' subdued responses did little to counter Lionel's claims, only calling its competitors